Vitaliy Bort

-Vitaliy Bort is a former People's Deputy of Ukraine and a member of the Party of Regions (since May 2006).
+Vitaliy Bort (Віталій Борт; born 1 September 1972) is a former People's Deputy of Ukraine and a member of the Party of Regions (since May 2006).

 Biography

-Vitaliy Petrovych Bort was born on 1 September 1972 in Donetsk.
+Vitaliy Petrovych Bort was born on 1 September 1972 in Donetsk, which was then part of the Ukrainian SSR in the Soviet Union.
+His father was a miner and his mother an accountant for a road construction company.
 In 1994, Bort graduated from Donetsk Polytechnic University (Horlivka branch) in the faculty of the Construction of Roads and Bridges.